-The scales were cut and polished to achieve the compression specimens with a final dimensions of $\sim 1.8 \times 1.45 \times 1.25$ mm with some variation due to the natural thickness of the scales.
-Compressive behavior of the scales with loading in three orientations was investigated, as shown in Fig. 2f: through-thickness orientation (T-Ori) with compressive loading applied on both external and internal surfaces, parallel to the growth line direction (para-line) with the loading applied on tran-cs, and perpendicular to growth line direction (Perp-line) with loading applied on long-cs.
+The scales were cut and polished to achieve the compression specimens with a final dimensions of $\sim\!1.8\times1.45\times1.25$ mm with some variation due to the natural thickness of the scales.
+Compressive behavior of the scales with loading in three orientations was investigated, as shown in Fig. 2f: through-thickness orientation (T-Ori) with compressive loading applied on both external and internal surfaces, parallel to the growth line direction (Para-line) with the loading applied on tran-cs, and perpendicular to growth line direction (Perp-line) with loading applied on long-cs.
 All specimens were sampled from the embedded area of the scale, which is thicker than other parts of the scale.
-The tests were carried out on Instron 3367 under strain rate of 10^{-3} /s at room temperature and humidity.
-Average of three measurements of three specimens in each orientation was used.
+The tests were carried out on Instron 3367 under strain rate of $10^{-3}/s$ at room temperature and humidity.
+The average of three measurements in dimension was used.